cozy/cozy-stack/docs/sharing.md

 * For _one-shot_: an official paper (such as a bill or an ID) you want to give to someone.
-* For _master-slave_: a password file that the sysadmins want to share to the rest of the company.
+* For _one-way_: a password file that the sysadmins want to share to the rest of the company.
 Only the sysadmins can modify the password file, the others can only consult them.
-* For _master-master_: a folder containing shared resources for a project.
+* For _two-way_: a folder containing shared resources for a project.
 You want all parties to be able to modify the content as well as adding new ones.

 #### What are the information required for a recipient?